lakkatv/lakka-website/content/articles/2017/04/28/lakka-20-stable-release.md

   thumbnail: media/netplay.png
 ---

-After 6 months of community testing, we are proud to release the stable version of Lakka 2.0!
+After 6 months of community testing, we are proud to announce Lakka 2.0!

 This new version of Lakka is based on LibreELEC instead of OpenELEC.
-Almost every package in the distribution has been updated, resulting in a more modern system able to support new PCs, ARM boards and ARM boxes.
+Almost every package has been updated!

-We are now using RetroArch 1.5.0 that brings so much changes that it will be difficult to list everything in a single blogpost.
+We are now using RetroArch 1.5.0, which includes so many changes that listing everything in a single blogpost is rather difficult.

 <div class="row imagegrid">
 	<div class="col-md-6"><img src="media/korean.png"></div>